The Ultimate Guide to Credit Unions in Canada

 - Since they are financial cooperatives and one of their goals is to help the members, the customer service is often better than that of a bank

 - Credit unions can offer a lower interest rate on loans.
-They also have a more straightforward eligibility criteria to get approved for a loan
+They also have more straightforward eligibility criteria to get approved for a loan

 - Members of a credit union have more control over how the financial institution is run.
 For example, all members have voting rights and everyone has the same number of votes when electing a board of directors.